wgross/Elementary.Hierarchy/README.md

 "rootNode".Descendants(GetChildNodes, depthFirst:false);
 ```

-More examples of this approachthis can be found in the test in (Elementary.Hierarchy.Test/TraverseWithDelegates)[https://github.com/wgross/Elementary.Hierarchy/tree/master/Elementary.Hierarchy.Test/TraverseWithDelegates]
+More examples of this approach this can be found in the test in [Elementary.Hierarchy.Test/TraverseWithDelegates](https://github.com/wgross/Elementary.Hierarchy/tree/master/Elementary.Hierarchy.Test/TraverseWithDelegates)

 ## Identify a node in a hierarchy

-A node in a hierarchy might be identifified with a path like comibiation of ids which are unique within a parent nodes collection of child nodes only.
+A node in a hierarchy might be identifified with a path like combination of ids which are unique within a parent nodes collection of child nodes only.
 To support this use case Elementary.Hierarchy provides the class HierarchyPath<T>.

 ```csharp
 // id of a node under the root node having the id 'a'